BenLeong0/bitter/README.md

 I have previous experience with Javascript, React, and Python, but this will be my first time using TypeScript and Amazon Web Services, and was my first time using Django.
 Additionally, this will be my first time implementing SQL knowledge that I have developed but not used before.

-## CURRENT OVERHAUL
+## OVERHAUL

-Current to-do list as I move the entire project to AWS, and implement TypeScript.
+To-do list as I move the entire backend to AWS, and implement TypeScript.

 - [x] Convert files to TS
   - [x] Change file extensions to `.tsx` and deal with errors